This post may contain affiliate links.

 Salad

-- 4 cups butternut squash cut into 1-inch cubes
+- 4 cups butternut squash, cut into 1-inch cubes

-- 1 tablespoons extra-virgin olive oil
+- 1 tablespoon extra-virgin olive oil

 - Kosher salt and black pepper